quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 there are several unlikely future design decisions that could impact the operation of QUIC-LB.

 The maximum Connection ID length could be below the minimum necessary for one or more encoding algorithms.
+Alternately, a future version might require a server to select a connection ID of more than 32 bytes, which could not be encoded in the first octet.

 {{routing-algorithms}} provides guidance about how load balancers should handle non-compliant DCIDs.
 This guidance, and the implementation of an algorithm to